Zudest/KingdomDuels/content/rules.md

 **Erode**: If a card is eroded it means that it is completely removed from play to a non-specified area (its not considered to be on the field, deck, graveyard, hand or zone).

 **Permanently**: If a card says to do something permanently it means that that action is done for the remainder of the duel, regardless if the card leaves the field or not.
+Players must track permanent effects at all times.

 **Unstoppable**: used in conjunction with Slow or Quick speed, if an effect is Unstoppable it means it cannot be responded by another card, and it cannot be negated.